 By Brenda Mango, RN Supervisor

-How can your hair tell you about your health?
-Hair, skin, and nails are all made up of a delicate protein called keratin, which is affected by stress, nutrition, and sleep deprivation.
-Irregularities in these factors are often reflected in the condition and appearance of your hair.
+How can your nails tell you about your health?
+Nails, skin, and hair are all made up of a delicate protein called keratin, which is affected by stress, nutrition, and sleep deprivation.
+Irregularities in these factors are often reflected in the condition and appearance of your nails.

-Just remember that while the appearance of your hair may indicate the presence of a particular health concern, it is not a positive indicator of all possible issues.
-Be sure to check with your physician if you have concerns regarding your personal health.
+While the appearance of your nails may point to the presence of a particular health problem, they are not positive indicators of possible issues.
+As always, check with your physician if you have concerns regarding your personal health.